 What's included in apprenticeship?

-An apprentice will be supervised by lead pastor and involved in a range of ministry experiences in the local church.
+An apprentice will be supervised by a lead pastor and involved in a range of ministry experiences in the local church.
 Apprentices volunteeer 20-25 supervised hours a week.